Blast furnace: History

 Cast iron has been found in China dating to the 5th century BC, but the earliest extant blast furnaces in China date to the 1st century AD and in the West from the High Middle Ages.
 They spread from the region around Namur in Wallonia (Belgium) in the late 15th century, being introduced to England in 1491.
 The fuel used in these was invariably charcoal.
 The successful substitution of coke for charcoal is widely attributed to British inventor Abraham Darby in 1709.
 The efficiency of the process was further enhanced by the practice of preheating the combustion air (hot blast), patented by British inventor James Beaumont Neilson in 1828.

 China

-Archaeological evidence shows that iron-smelting techniques and bloomeries were brought to China by nomadic peoples around 800 BC.
-Wrought iron artifacts were originally only found in the northwest, but by the 6th century BC, luxury items such as wrought iron swords and knives were widespread in China.
-Bloomery iron co-existed with blast furnaces and cast iron, which were invented shortly after wrought iron technology entered China, for quite some time.
-Cast iron pieces have been found alongside wrought iron in Shanxi Province dating to the 9th-8th centuries BC, however it is uncertain if these cast iron pieces were accidental byproducts of the iron smelting process.
-Adzes made using cast iron with a decarburised layer of steel have been found in Luoyang dating to the 5th century BC.
-Cast iron farming tools that had undergone an annealing process to decrease brittleness were found in burials and smelting cites dating to the 4th century BC.
-Bloomery iron disappeared in China after the 3rd century AD with the exception of Xinjiang, where bloomery iron objects could be found as late as the 9th century AD.
-In China, blast furnaces produced cast iron, which was then either converted into finished implements in a cupola furnace, or turned into wrought iron in a fining hearth.
+Archaeological demonstrates that iron-smelting techniques and bloomeries were brought to China by nomadic peoples around 800 BC.
+Wrought iron artifacts were originally only found in the northwest, but by the 6th century BC, luxury items such as swords and knives were widespread.
+Bloomery iron originally co-existed with blast furnaces and cast iron, which were invented shortly after wrought iron technology entered China.
+Cast iron pieces have been found alongside wrought iron in Shanxi Province dating to the 9th-8th centuries BC, however it is uncertain if these cast iron pieces were accidental byproducts of a smelting process.
+By the early Han period, bloomery production appears to have largely disappeared in China.
+Wagner argues that its disappearance is more likely to have resulted from Han state control than from competition with blast furnace technology.

-Although cast iron farm tools and weapons were widespread in China by the 5th century BC, employing workforces of over 200 men in iron smelters from the 3rd century onward, the earliest blast furnaces constructed were attributed to the Han dynasty in the 1st century AD.
-These early furnaces had clay walls and used phosphorus-containing minerals as a flux.
-Chinese blast furnaces ranged from around two to ten meters in height, depending on the region.
-The largest ones were found in modern Sichuan and Guangdong, while the 'dwarf" blast furnaces were found in Dabieshan.
-In construction, they are both around the same level of technological sophistication.